 I am a good listener with great attention to detail and a tireless work ethic.
 I can pick up on things that most people may overlook or dismiss as immaterial, but I have the ability to also understand the big picture.
-I am a life-long learner and am constantly trying to find ways to grow, develop skills and knowledge to become the best version of myself.
+I am also a life-long learner and am constantly trying to find ways to grow, develop skills and knowledge and become the best version of myself.

 What’s the best piece of advice you’ve received?

-The one that resonates most with me is from the Great Rocky Balboa.
+The one that resonates most with me is from Philly’s own, the Great Rocky Balboa.
 He once said, “It ain’t about how hard you hit.
 It’s about how hard you can get hit and keep moving forward.
 How much you can take and keep moving forward.
 That’s how winning is done!”

 What are your passions outside of work?

 I enjoy reading up on and researching consumer electronics and technology that make your life easier (or more convenient).
 I am a pretty die-hard Eagles fan and have rooted for (and critiqued) them for most of my life.